-Figure 1: Illustration of the attack scenario. a) The adversary starts the attack with a signal profiles dataset (S).
+Figure 1: Illustration of the attack scenario. a) The adversary starts the attack with a signal profiles dataset(S).
 This dataset contains, for each individual, a genome-wide signal profile and also sensitive information, e.g., HIV status.
 The names are anonymized into IDs as shown in yellow shaded column.
-The adversary uses an SV panel $(p_S)$ in the attack.
+The adversary uses an SV panel (p_S) in the attack.
 This panel can be obtained from outside or the adversary can use the genome-wide signal profiles to discover the panel, as denoted by the shaded red arrows.
-She then genotypes the SVs in the panel and builds the genotyped SVs dataset $(\tilde{G})$ . b) The adversary acquires an SV panel $(p_G)$ and genotype dataset (G) which contains genotypes of the SVs in the panel for a large number of individuals.
-In order to link the genotyped SV dataset $(\tilde{G})$ to the SV genotype dataset, the adversary compares her SV panel $(p_P)$ to the SV panel $(p_G)$ .
-For the matching SVs, the adversary compares the genotype distance are linked to signal profile individuals, as indicated by the matching of the colored columns.
-This linking reveals the HIV status of the individuals in genotype
+She then genotypes the SVs in the panel and builds the genotyped SVs dataset (\tilde{G}) . b) The adversary acquires an SV panel (p_G) and genotype dataset (G) which contains genotypes of the SVs in the panel for a large number of individuals.
+In order to link the genotyped SV dataset (\tilde{G}) to the SV genotype dataset, the adversary compares her SV panel (p_P) to the SV panel (p_G) .
+For the matching SVs, the adversary compares the genotypes.
+The individuals in genotype and that show significantly good matches with respect to genotype distance are linked to signal profile individuals, as indicated by the matching of the colored columns.
+This linking reveals the HIV status of the individuals in genotype dataset. c) Example of a large deletion in NA12878 individual and how it affects signal profiles.
+70kb long region is deleted in NA12878 individual and the decrease in signal profiles show the loss of signal along the deletion. d) The schematic representation of large and small deletions and how they are manifested in signal profiles.
+The large deletions show a large decrease in the signal profiles while small deletions have much smaller footprints.